The Suicide Squad review: DC sequel is gloriously gory, sick as hell

-There's a reason it's called The Suicide Squad and not Suicide Squad 2.
+There's a reason the movie's called The Suicide Squad and not Suicide Squad 2.
 Less of a sequel and more of a desperately needed do-over, this scabrous, side-splitting and surprisingly smart supervillain romp is the definite article.

 In theaters and streaming on HBO Max, The Suicide Squad of 2021 springs from the twisted taste of James Gunn.
 His Guardians of the Galaxy movies injected weirdo sci-fi and a hefty dose of humor into the Marvel Cinematic Universe, but when old tweets got him into hot water at Marvel, rival comic conglomerate DC snapped him up to revitalize another oddball ensemble: the neon-drenched, face-tattooed 2016 Suicide Squad movie misfire.